EOPF-Sample-Service/xcube-eopf/docs/guide.md

 This plugin provides convenient access to analysis-ready data from the Sentinel-1, Sentinel-2, and Sentinel-3 missions.
-Currently, only Sentinel-2 products are supported.
+Currently, only Sentinel-2 and Sentinel-3 products are supported.

 This guide walks you through: